siddhant-bhaardwaj/Secured-QR/README.md

 # Secured-QR
 >:octocat:
 Encrypted QR codes are QR codes that everyone cannot scan and access.
-They are not too common
+They are not too common :octocat:

 ## Installation

->Use the package manager [pip](https://pip.pypa.io/en/stable/) to Use Secured-QR
+>:octocat:Use the package manager [pip](https://pip.pypa.io/en/stable/) to Use Secured-QR :octocat:
 ```bash
 pip install tk
 pip install qrcode